Menu

 ---|---|

 As this list demonstrates, insurance costs vary widely by policy type.
 Your business may spend more or less than these averages.
-High-risk industries or locations that are prone to natural disasters generally face higher premiums, and the level of necessary coverage further determines overall costs.
+High-risk industries or locations prone to natural disasters generally face higher premiums and the level of necessary coverage further determines overall costs.

 Where your business operates will affect your insurance rates.
-Insurance is regulated at the state level, and insurance carriers price policies based on the claims history of a business’s operational area.
-The insurance company may break down costs by ZIP code, using city and county claims data to determine how risky it is to run a business in that location.
+Insurance is regulated at the state level and insurance carriers price policies based on the claims history of a business’s operational area.
+“Your location plays a significant role in determining risk factors, such as crime rates, exposure to natural disasters and the local legal environment,” Peterie explained.
+The insurance company may also break down costs by ZIP code, using city and county claims data to determine how risky it is to run a business in that location.

-Insurance companies gain confidence in companies that have been operating for years.
-The longer you’ve been in business, the more likely you are to operate safely and responsibly.
-For new companies, management experience can also affect the costs; rates are lower for managers who are knowledgeable in the industry.
+Insurance companies gain confidence in businesses that have been operating for years.
+The longer you’ve been operating, the more likely you are to conduct business safely and responsibly.
+For new companies, the management team’s experience can also affect the costs; rates are lower for managers knowledgeable in the industry.

 The more employees a business has, the more exposure it has to risk.
 This is especially true for workers’ compensation claims.
 The more employees on the payroll, the higher the probability that someone will get hurt on the job.